 - Tate v.
 Bistate Development Agency, et al. (Circuit Court, City of St. Louis) October 2017.
 Plaintiff alleged Defendants failed to stop at stop sign resulting in collision.
 Plaintiff's Medical specials were $258,000 (fused spine).
 Plaintiff asked for 1.2-1.8 million.
 Jury returned verdict for Plaintiff after comparative fault $399,750 which was less than after settlement.

-- Wilkes Hooker v.
+- Wilkes-Booker v.
 Dr. Grupas, et al. (Circuit Court, St. Louis County) June 2015.
 Plaintiff alleged Defendants including emergency physician failed to diagnose an infection of the ankle following surgery.
 Plaintiff required several surgeries for infected joint.
 Defense verdict returned as to all Defendants.

 - Davis v.
 Dr. Scott Landry et al. (Circuit Court, St. Charles County, Missouri) September 2013 Plaintiff alleged the Defendants including emergency physician, Dr. Scott Landry, failure of diagnosis and treatment of toxic shock syndrome.
 Decedent died in hospital with complications, sepsis.
 Defense verdict.